j9recurses/calculatorApp/README.md

 to angular when possible.

 ##Controllers

 Not following MVC patterns can lead to a bloated Angular controller.

-In this app, I tried to set up the controller so that the controller brings the view and model logic together;
+In this app, I tried to set up the controller so that the controller brings the view and model logic together.
-and drives the model drives view changes.

-My controller handles what happens when a user clicks or presses on a key or operation; it handles what to do with the input, firing off functions that get data from various services, or passes off data to be displayed in the view.
+My controller handles what happens when a user clicks or presses on a key or operation; it registers the the click and decides what to do with the input, firing off functions that get data from various services, or pass off data to be displayed in the view.

 ##Services
-Most of the meat of this application is handled by various factory services.
+The real work of this application is handled by various factory services.
 These services handle the the creation/persistence of data.